9spokes/open-platform-docs/source/includes/accounting/_bills.md

 }
 ```

-Below is the metadata wrapper used to classify and search account balance data.
-The account balance data is stored under the `data` key.
+Below is the metadata wrapper used to classify and search bills data.
+The bills data is stored under the `data` key.

 | Field                    | Data Type               | Description                                                                                                  |
 | :----------------------- | ----------------------- | ------------------------------------------------------------------------------------------------------------ |